Brief: This is a detailed guide showing you how to install GNOME Shell Extensions manually or easily via a browser.

 Luckily for you, there is a GNOME Shell Extension that notifies you if there is an update available for an installed extension.
 You can get it from the link below:

 I find it rather weird that you cannot update the extensions via the system updates.
 It’s as if GNOME Shell extensions are not even part of the system.

-I’ll write a separate article about best GNOME Shell extensions in coming days.
-Meanwhile, share your experience with GNOME Shell extensions.
+If you are looking for some recommendation, read this article about best GNOME extensions.
+At the same time, share your experience with GNOME Shell extensions.
 Do you often use them?
 If yes, which ones are your favorite?